Squidex/squidex-docs2/02-documentation/developer-guides/building-a-nextjs-blog-with-squidex.md

 You will see a message on the terminal showing that environment variables have been loaded from `.env.local`.

-Now you have set up the environment variables for your Next.js blog, you will create a helper function that adds the authorization token to the Authorization header of GraphQL queries you will make to Squidex.
+Now you have set up the environment variables for your Next.js blog, you will create a helper function that you will use to make GraphQL queries to Squidex.

 Create a `lib` folder in `squidex-blog` and in this `lib` folder, create a `squidex.js` file.
-This file will contain the `fetchAPI` helper function for fetching data from Squidex.

 Add the following contents to the `squidex-blog/lib/squidex.js` file:

 ```js
 export default async function fetchAPI(query, { variables } = {}) {